 ADMINISTRATIVE AND CLERICAL UNIT

-In accordance with the provisions of California Government Code Sections 3500, et seq., and Resolution No. 75-127 of the Joint Board of Directors, the District's authorized representative has met and conferred in good faith with representatives of the Orange County Employees Association (OCEA) for the Administrative and Clerical Unit.
+In accordance with the provisions of California Government Code Sections 3500, et seq., and Resolution No. 75-127 of the Joint Board of Directors, OC San's authorized representative has met and conferred in good faith with representatives of the Orange County Employees Association (OCEA) for the Administrative and Clerical Unit.
 These meetings have resulted in an agreement and understanding to recommend that the employees represented by OCEA accept these terms and conditions, and that the Board of Directors adopt by Resolution the changes and additions to the wages, hours, and conditions of employment for the employees represented by OCEA as set forth in this Agreement.

 ARTICLE 1. - RECOGNITION-

-1.1 This Agreement, effective July 1, 2019, is entered into between the Orange County Sanitation District, referred to hereinafter as the “District,” and the Orange County Employees Association, referred to hereinafter as “OCEA.”
+1.1 This Agreement, effective July 1, 2022, is entered into between the Orange County Sanitation District, referred to hereinafter as “OC San,” and the Orange County Employees Association, referred to hereinafter as “OCEA.”

-1.2 The District recognizes the Orange County Employees Association as the exclusive recognized employee organization for matters within the scope of representation for the following classifications, as set forth in Exhibit “A” (attached hereto and incorporated by reference), as well as additional classes as may be added hereafter by the District.
+1.2 OC San recognizes the Orange County Employees Association as the exclusive recognized employee organization for matters within the scope of representation for the following classifications, as set forth in Exhibit “A” (attached hereto and incorporated by reference), as well as additional classes as may be added hereafter by OC San.

 ARTICLE 2. - DURATION-

-2.1 This Agreement shall be binding on the District and OCEA when approved and adopted by the District’s Board of Directors.
-This Agreement shall terminate on June 30, 2022.
+2.1 This Agreement shall be binding on OC San and OCEA when approved and adopted by OC San’s Board of Directors.
+This Agreement shall terminate on June 30, 2025.
 Any issue regarding the question of exclusive representation of a recognized employee organization shall be brought pursuant to the Employer-Employee Relations Resolution (EERR), Resolution No. OCSD 99-24.

 ARTICLE 3. - SUCCESSOR AGREEMENT